 Are there any side effects?

-Some of these side effects are pain, scarring and swelling.
+Some of these side effects are a pain, scarring and swelling.
 The pain is mostly the feeling of soreness and the eyelid being tight during the postoperative recovery stages.
 The scarring depends on how skilled the surgeon is; most scars take time to fade but the application of Vitamin E cream or aloe vera can speed the healing process up.
 The swelling will usually occur around the area that the incisions were made.
 To counter the swelling, cold compresses can be applied to the area or the head can be kept elevated.
 These should not be cause for alarm as they do not last for long periods of time, meaning you can return to your daily routine quickly, and they can be treated to feel better.

 How should I prepare for the procedure?